Hiking Challenges and Games

 Submit your results: Documentation must be submitted upon completion of the challenge.
 Use a handheld GPS or your favorite tracking app on your mobile device and submit the information in the form of screenshots, photos or any other file showing this information.

-Prizes and recognition: After completing all listed trails, Gore 6ers will receive a limited edition fleece roll-up blanket and their name will be added to the 2021 Gore Mountain 6er listing on our website.
-Gore 6ers will also be entered into a grand prize drawing which takes place at the conclusion of the 2021 summer/fall season.
+Prizes and recognition: After completing all listed trails, Gore 6ers will receive a limited edition fleece roll-up blanket.
+Gore 6ers will also be entered into a grand prize drawing which takes place at the conclusion of the 2022 summer/fall season.

 Gore Mountain 6er Results